Texas Private Car Sale Checklist

 Title application fee

-Plus applicable sales tax (6.25% of vehicle's sale price or Standard Presumptive Value, whichever is higher).
+Plus 6.25% motor vehicle sales tax on sale price or Standard Presumptive Value, whichever is higher.

 Special requirements